 With a choice of woodland, coastline, or rolling countryside, and walks for every age and ability, Parkdean is encouraging visitors to wrap up and keep their healthy new year’s resolutions alive by following one of the recommended routes to view the vistas they love or haven’t seen before.

 Looe Bay, Looe, Cornwall

 With six award-winning parks across England, Scotland and Wales and a host of fun activities on offer for adults and children in and around each park, visitors looking to cosy up after a blast of February fresh air will be spoilt for choice.

 Individual parks offer a variety of facilities, relax by the pool or warm up in the coffee shop, there is something to keep everyone happy.

-So dig out those walking boots, look at the choices below, and get ready to make memories in some of the UK’s most picturesque settings this February half-term.
+So dig out those walking boots, look at the choices below, and get ready to make memories in some of the UK’s most picturesque settings.

 On the banks of the river Tummel, tucked away in the Tay forest, right in the heart of the Perthshire Highlands, Tummel Valley Holiday Park offers escapism at its best.

 This holiday destination is the perfect gateway to the outdoors with endless opportunities for beautiful cycles, walks and day trips in the nearby Cairngorms National Park or Tummel Valley – and the chance to see Scottish deer!